seeess1/seeess1.github.io/story.md

 I've played tennis all my life and have been playing in Brooklyn at Fort Greene Park since I moved to NYC in 2012.
 In 2015, I became a board member at a non-profit called the [Fort Greene Tennis Association](http://www.fortgreenetennis.org/), which, you guessed it, manages all things tennis at Fort Greene Park.

-Since I joined, we've done things like raise $70k to resurface the courts in 2019, put on events for hundreds of people, manage a mailing list of 1k+ rabid tennis fans, and I head up [data analysis for FGTA](./projects-tennis.md).
+Since I joined, I've spearheaded a fundraising drive where we raised $70k and resurfaced the courts in 2019, led [data analysis efforts](./projects-tennis.md), and put on events for hundreds of people.

 This is the team/project organization side of my brain.